-Test coverage is a significant facet for enduring the robustness of any software.
-It is crucial to aspiring for 100% test coverage before anyone deep dives in the test cases.
+Test coverage is a significant facet of enduring the robustness of any software.
+It is crucial to aspiring for 100% test coverage before anyone deep dives into the test cases.
 Take a serious note and plan your test cases to cover every single functionality and component specified in the SRS document.

 Writing test cases counts a detailed knowledge of the software that is being tested and a little practice.
 Well-written test cases could easily make your test process faster, and smoother, and save your effort and time in the long run.